k4mrul/kubernetes/cluster-provision/lxd/README.md

 |test|RUNNING|10.179.77.94 (eth0)||CONTAINER|0|

-If lxc container state is running and IPV4 address assigned, you are good to go.
+If lxc container state is running and IPV4 address assigned you are good to go.

-# Provisioning Cluster
-Clone this repo and run provision script
+Now clone this repo and run provision script
 ```
 chmod +x kubelex
 ```